 Water System Information

-Water System Name: [Enter Water System’s Name]
+Water System Name: Foothill Lone Pine Oasis

-Report Date: Enter Report Date]
+Report Date: June 16, 2025

-Type of Water Source(s) in Use: [Enter Type of Water Source(s)]
+Type of Water Source(s) in Use: Groundwater wells, Well 01 NE, Well 02sw

-Name and General Location of Source(s): [Enter Name and General Location of Source(s)]
+Name and General Location of Source(s): Well 01NE and Well 02 W are located within the boundaries of the mobile home park, both wells are active, however well 01NE is only used in emergency situations.

-Drinking Water Source Assessment Information: [Enter Drinking Water Source Assessment Information]
+Drinking Water Source Assessment Information: The source water assessment was completed in 2002.
+The source is considered most vulnerable to the following activities not associated with any detected contaminants: high density septic systems.
+To obtain a copy of the DWSAP, please contact Kevin McCormick

-Time and Place of Regularly Scheduled Board Meetings for Public Participation: [Enter Time and Place of Regularly Scheduled Board Meetings for Public Participation]
+Time and Place of Regularly Scheduled Board Meetings for Public Participation: Not Applicable

-For More Information, Contact: [Enter Water System’s Contact Name and Phone Number]
+For More Information, Contact: Kevin McCormick at 760-876-4120 or the regulatory agency at (909)383-4328.

 About This Report

 We test the drinking water quality for many constituents as required by state and federal regulations.
 This report shows the results of our monitoring for the period of January 1 to December 31, 2024, and may include earlier monitoring data.